privacy-tech-lab/gpc-privacy-choice/README.md

 ### Ad Interactions

 Ad Interactions cover a users interaction with an ad, specifically, the timing of the interaction, the source of the ad, and the domain that was initially navigated to after the Ad Interaction.
-Characteristics that cause an event to be flagged as an Ad Interaction are the following: if the event causes a new tab to open and if either the click that initialized the event occurred in a subframe or if the navigation involved the domain of a network identified in the Disconnect list, which we use to identify different types of websites.
+Characteristics that cause an event to be flagged as an Ad Interaction are the following: if the event causes a new tab to open and if either the click that initialized the event occurred in a subframe or if the navigation involved the domain of a network identified in the disconnect-tracking-protection list, which we use to identify different types of websites.
 As it cannot be determined with certainty that such interaction is, in fact, an Ad Interaction, a confidence level is assigned.

 <p align="center">
   <img width="600" alt="Ad Interaction screenshot." src="https://user-images.githubusercontent.com/54873610/169371068-86aa4bcf-3b04-45ae-8c96-8935252762bd.png">